Everything PR News

 The media list has been the operational backbone of media relations for decades.
 New factors related to AI surface visibility, newsletter publishing, and shifting outlet authority require updating how lists are built and maintained.

 The traditional media list was built around beat reporters at outlets with high circulation and editorial authority — WSJ, NYT, Forbes, Wired, TechCrunch.
 The logic was reach and authority.
-Get into those publications and you'd reach the audience that mattered.
+Get into those publications and you would reach the audience that mattered.
 That logic still holds, but it now has a second layer: which of those publications are actually cited by AI engines, and which have seen their AI citation share collapse relative to their traditional authority.

 The AI Platform Citation Source Index 2026 ranks the 50 domains AI engines actually cite.
 The findings should change how every PR team builds a media list.
 Reddit is #1.
 Wikipedia is #2.
 Forbes is #5.
 Business Insider is #7.
 The traditional PR tier-one — Fortune, Fast Company, Harvard Business Review — appears far lower in AI citation share than in traditional PR authority rankings.
 A placement that generates enormous human readership may generate minimal AI citation impact.
 A Reddit thread that generates no earned media coverage may generate significant AI citation impact.